fivequarters/q5/docs/release-notes/fusebit-ops-cli.md

 _Released 09/13/21_

-- **Bugfix.** Fuse-ops no longer error out when adding a new deployment from a missing segment key.
+- **Bugfix.** Fuse-ops no longer error out when adding a new deployment with no segment key provided on the command line.

 ## Version 1.28.9